Nonparametric testing for no-effect with functional responses and functional covariates: Abstract

 \section{Abstract}

-{ This paper studies the problem of nonparametric testing for the no-effect of a random functional covariate on a functional response.
-That means testing whether the conditional expectation of the response given the covariate is almost surely zero or not without imposing any model relating response and covariate.
-The response and the covariate take values in possibly different separable Hilbert spaces.
-Hence the situations with scalar response or covariate will be particular cases.
-Our test is based on the remark that checking the no-effect of the functional covariate is equivalent to checking the nullity of the conditional expectation of the response given a sufficiently rich set of projections of the covariate.
-Such projections could be on elements from finite-dimension subspaces of the Hilbert space where the covariate takes values.
-Then, the idea is to search a finite-dimension element of norm 1 that is, in some sense, the least favorable for the null hypothesis.
-With at hand such a least favorable direction, it remains to check the nullity of the conditional expectation of the functional response given the scalar product between the covariate and the selected direction.
-We follow these steps using a nearest neighbors (NN) smoothing approach.
-As a result, our test statistic is a quadratic form involving univariate NN smoothing and the asymptotic critical values are given by the standard normal law.
-The test is able to detect nonparametric alternatives, not only linear ones.
-The responses could be heteroscedastic with conditional variance of unknown form.
-The law of the covariate does not need to be known.
-An empirical study with both simulated and real data is reported.
-The cases of functional response and functional or scalar covariate are considered.
-Our conclusion is that the test could be easily implemented and performs well in simulations and real data applications.
+{ This paper examines the problem of nonparametric testing for the no-effect of a random covariate (or predictor) on a functional response.
+This means testing whether the conditional expectation of the response given the covariate is almost surely zero or not, without imposing any model relating response and covariate.
+The covariate could be univariate, multivariate or functional.
+Our test statistic is a quadratic form involving univariate nearest neighbor smoothing and the asymptotic critical values are given by the standard normal law.
+When the covariate is multidimensional or functional, a preliminary dimension reduction device is used which allows the effect of the covariate to be summarized into a univariate random quantity.
+The test is able to detect not only linear but nonparametric alternatives.
+The responses could have conditional variance of unknown form and the law of the covariate does not need to be known.
+An empirical study with simulated and real data shows that the test performs well in applications.